astronomer/airflow-provider-great-expectations/README.md

 ### Setting Up the Virtual Environment

 Any virtual environment tool can be used, but the simplest approach is likely using the `venv` tool included in the Python standard library.

 For example, creating a virtual environment for development against this package can be done with the following (assuming `bash`):

 ```
-# Create the virtual environment using `venv`:
+# Create the virtual environment using venv:
 $ python -m venv --prompt my-af-ge-venv .venv

 # Activate the virtual environment: